 The inventory found on OTT networks isn’t remnant anymore.
 When advertisers begin their OTT marketing, they are often surprised to discover that connected TV ads are priced significantly higher than digital video and comparable to or higher than linear TV advertising prices.

-OTT TV ads are sold on a cost per million bases or CPM.
-CPM can run anywhere from $15-$50, with an average in the mid-twenties.
-Advertisers that have incorporated OTT marketing into their advertising strategy understand that the price for premium access to targeted audiences and real-time campaign reports yields higher quality engagement and better conversions.
+OTT TV ads are sold on a cost per million basis or CPM.
+CPM can run anywhere from $15-$50, with an average of approximately $25.
+Advertisers who have incorporated OTT marketing into their advertising strategies understand that the price for premium access to targeted audiences and real-time campaign reports yields higher quality engagement and better conversions.

 It is widely believed that OTT channels have an unlimited supply of advertising space, but this isn’t the case.
 Four apps dominate the OTT spectrum; Netflix, Hulu, Amazon Prime Video, and YouTube.
 Amazon Prime Video and Netflix do not serve ads while users are streaming their content, although YouTube and Hulu offer ad-free subscriptions in addition to ad-supported content.